kanamtsm/mc_sdl/NNNN-spec-add-ButtonName-to-use-hardware-buttons-with-shortcuts-2.md

   * This function is for scrolling to the left on the map screen when using the Navigation App.
 * Map Scroll Right
   * This function is for scrolling to the right on the map screen when using the Navigation App.
-* Move Focus Up
+* Move Focus Next Item
-  * It is a function for moving the focus upward on a screen (list screen) other than the map screen.
+  * It is a function for moving the focus to next item on a screen (list screen) other than the map screen.
-* Move Focus Down
+* Move Focus Previous Item
-  * It is a function for moving the focus downward on a screen (list screen) other than the map screen.
+  * It is a function for moving the focus to previous item on a screen (list screen) other than the map screen.
-* Move Focus Left
-  * It is a function to move the focus to the left with a screen (list screen) other than the map screen.
-* Move Focus Right
-  * It is a function to move the focus to the right with a screen (list screen) other than the map screen.
 * Back
   * It is a function for back to the previous screen.
 * Menu